Hyper-V backup modes

 Mixed clusters and Change Block Tracking

-Since migrating Hyper-V clusters from 2012 R2 to 2016 can be done using the rolling procedure, a Hyper-V cluster might temporary run different versions, impacting the CBT mechanism usage.
+As migrating Hyper-V clusters from 2012 R2 to 2016 can be done using the "rolling procedure" a Hyper-V cluster might temporary run different versions, impacting the CBT mechanism usage.

 |Hosts OS||VM Level||Cluster Level||CBT|